A Guide to Wedding Planner Insurance, Licensing and Certification for Aspiring Wedding Planners

 As a certified wedding planner, you're expected to stay up-to-date with industry practices through continuing education units (CEUs).

-This means attending workshops or webinars to learn about new techniques or trends in event design, technology integration, and vendor relations, among others.
+This involves attending workshops or webinars to learn about new techniques and trends in event design, technology integration, and vendor relations, among other areas.

-Staying informed ensures that you're able to adapt your services according to changing client expectations while maintaining high-quality standards.
+Staying informed ensures that you can adapt your services to meet changing client expectations while maintaining high-quality standards.

 As we've seen so far, there are clear benefits of investing in wedding planner certification – from boosted earnings to expanded networks of like-minded professionals.